pakshuang/ai-chat-survey/docs/api.md

 - **Endpoint:** `/api/v1/survey/{survey_id}/response`
 - **Method:** `POST`
 - **Description:** Submit a new response.
 For a password-protected survey, a respondent JWT is required.
 For a non-password-protected survey, no JWT is required.
 The survey must be published.
-If the submission is successful, a new respondent JWT will be returned in the response body, which can be used to access the chatbot enpoint for this specific response.
+If the submission is successful, a new respondent JWT will be returned in the response body, which can be used to access the chatbot endpoint for this specific response.
 - **Request Body:**

   ```json